-Any student missing a Major Scheduled Grading Event is required to provide documentation from the Health Center or from an outside health care provider that verifies the dates of treatment and time frame during which the student was unable to meet academic responsibilities.
+Any student missing a Major Scheduled Grading Event is required to provide documentation (e.g., from the Health Center or from an outside health care provider that verifies the dates of treatment and time frame during which the student was unable to meet academic responsibilities).
 This documentation should be sent to me as soon as possible - keep an open line of communication.
+Again, while self-signed notes are approved by the University for absences, they do not apply to assignment deadlines.